Astros start fast, top Dodgers 5-3 for 2-1 World Series lead | New Country 923

 Gurriel homered into the Crawford Boxes in left to begin the second — he became the 13th hitter already to homer in this Series.
 Reddick followed with a double and Evan Gattis, the designated hitter with the game in an American League park, drew a walk.

-Marwin Gonzalez launched a drive off the wall in left and wound up with an RBI single when Gattis held at second, seeing if the ball would be caught.
-Brian McCann singled home another run, and Alex Bregman’s sacrifice fly made it 4-0.
+Gonzalez launched a drive off the wall in left and wound up with an RBI single when Gattis held at second, seeing if the ball would be caught.
+Brian McCann singled home another run with one of his three hits, and Alex Bregman’s sacrifice fly made it 4-0.

 Last month, Darvish and several Dodgers players wore Houston Strong T-shirts to raise money for hurricane relief.
 The four-time All-Star who previously played in Texas also contributed to the relief efforts.